By Mayo Clinic Staff

 Peel the roasted bell peppers and dice into 1/2-inch pieces.
 Set aside.

-To make the vinaigrette, in a blender or food processor, combine the roasted tomatoes, shallot, vinegar, salt and pepper.
+To make the vinaigrette, in a blender or food processor, combine the roasted tomatoes, shallot, balsamic vinegar, salt and pepper.
 Process until smooth.
 With the motor running, slowly add the remaining 5 teaspoons olive oil in a thin stream until emulsified.

 In a large bowl, stir together the roasted eggplant, zucchini, bell peppers and the lemon zest.
 Add the vinaigrette and toss just to combine.
 Sprinkle with the basil and parsley.
 Cover and refrigerate or serve at room temperature.